Joecstarr/thesis/sections/software/documentation/notations/arborescent_planar_tangle_tree.md

 ###### Decode Function

-The decode function takes in the linearized string form of the AWPTT and encodes it as a `note_awptt_node_t`.
+The decode function takes in the linearized string form of the wptt and encodes it as a `note_wptt_node_t`.

 This process is described in the following state machines: